mandeepcodetechniq/iOS-game-Tutorial/README.md

     <img src="https://github.com/PhaelIshall/iOS-game-Tutorial/blob/master/images/BallGIF.gif">
 </p>

-SpriteKit is optimized to work with texture atlases, this means that we can use animations in our game with improved memory usage and remdering performance.
+SpriteKit is optimized to work with texture atlases, this means that we can use animations in our game with improved memory usage and rendering performance.

 Drag all the folders in the **game_art** that end with * .atlas, similar to earlier, make sure to check *copy items if needed*

-We will need to add one function.
+We will need to add one function to **GameScene.swift**.
 One that builds the images together, in order and adds the sprites onto the screen, animating them in an action.

 This is it: